songnianqian/dynamic-transformer/README.md

 ### 🔹 The Problem
 Traditional language models rely on a **single large projection head** to map hidden states to a vocabulary of 50 000 + tokens.
-This creates a major computational bottleneck — every token update multiplies by the entire vocabulary —
+This creates a computational bottleneck — every token update multiplies by the entire vocabulary —
 and fails to capture that *the same word can mean different things in different contexts*.

 ### 🔹 The Solution — Multi-Header Architecture with Fast-K Inference